igorua/commercetools-demo-site/README.md

 If you want to fully customize the theme or work on SCSS level, you should rather fork the complete [SUNRISE theme](https://github.com/sphereio/commercetools-sunrise-theme).
 But that is typically out of scope for a demonstration taks.

-### Customize Logic
+### Customize Logic?

 If you need to do this, you should reconsider whether you're still in demo mode or have migrated to doing a real project.
 We do not recommend directly migrating a demo to a live project.
 It's not because the software is bad, but rather because it is a bad idea to not do thorough analysis on the data modeling and overall technical project architecture.
-Commercetools does offer Trainings to build Webshops on the foundation of the SUNRISE Framework.
+Commercetools does offer trainings to build web storefronts on the foundation of the SUNRISE framework.